thomasWeise/aitoa/book/metaheuristics/common/README.md

 If we want to have one algorithm that can be applied to all the examples given in in the introduction, then this can best be done if we hide all details of the problems under the hood of the structural elements introduced in [@sec:structure].
 For a black-box metaheuristic, it does not matter how the objective function&nbsp;$\objf$ works.
 The only thing that matters is that gives a rating of a candidate solution&nbsp;$\solspel\in\solutionSpace$ and that smaller ratings are better.

+There are different degrees of how general black-box metaheuristics can be.
-For a black-box metaheuristic, it does not matter what exactly the search operators do or even what data structure is used as search space&nbsp;$\searchSpace$.
+For the most general algorithms, it does not matter what exactly the search operators do or even what data structure is used as search space&nbsp;$\searchSpace$.
-It only matters that these operators can be used to get to new points in the search space (which can be mapped to candidate solutions&nbsp;$\solspel$ via a representation mapping&nbsp;$\repMap$ whose nature is also unimportant for the metaheuristic).
+For them, it only matters that these operators can be used to get to new points in the search space (which can be mapped to candidate solutions&nbsp;$\solspel$ via a representation mapping&nbsp;$\repMap$ whose nature is also unimportant for the metaheuristic).
-Indeed, even the nature of the candidate solutions&nbsp;$\solspel\in\solutionSpace$ and the solution space&nbsp;$\solutionSpace$ play no big role for black-box optimization methods, as they only work on and explore the search space&nbsp;$\searchSpace$.
+Then, even the nature of the candidate solutions&nbsp;$\solspel\in\solutionSpace$ and the solution space&nbsp;$\solutionSpace$ play no big role for black-box optimization methods, as they only work on and explore the search space&nbsp;$\searchSpace$.

+Then there are also black-box metaheuristics that demand a special type of search space, e.g., a specific subset of the $n$-dimensional real numbers $($\searchSpace\subset\realNumbers^n$), bit strings of a given length, or permutations of the first $n$&nbsp;natural numbers.
+These algorithms can still be general, as they may make very few assumptions about the nature of the objective function&nbsp;$\objf$ defined over the solution space&nbsp;$\problemSpace$.

 The solution space is relevant for the human operator using the algorithm only, the search space is what the algorithm works on.
+Of course, in many cases, $\searchSpace=\solutionSpace$.

-Thus, a black-box metaheuristic is a general algorithm into which we can plug search operators, representations, and objective functions as needed by a specific application, as illustrated in [@fig:black_box_metaheuristic].
+Thus, a black-box metaheuristic is a general algorithm into which we can plug representations, objective functions, and often also search operations as needed by a specific application.
+This is illustrated in [@fig:black_box_metaheuristic].
 Black-box optimization is the highest level of abstraction on which we can work when trying to solve complex problems.

 ### Putting it Together: A simple API